-The Socio-Environmental Research Group (SERG) is pleased to announce an in-person conference titled “Social and environmental exposures and the developmental origins of health disparities” that will take place in Portland, OR on April 21st and 22nd, 2022.
-This interdisciplinary event will showcase cutting-edge research focused on the joint contribution of environmental and social factors in the developmental origins of health disparities as well as other emerging work focused on the health effects of joint social and environmental exposures.
-This 2-day meeting will feature keynote presentations from leaders in the field, paper presentations, lighting talks, a poster session, social events, as well as mentoring opportunities for trainees.
-The conference will be dedicated to reviewing advancements in socio-environmental health research from a developmental perspective, as well as identifying gaps and the way forward for this emergent research field.
-Join us to celebrate Earth Day!
+The Socio-Environmental Research Group (SERG) had an in-person conference titled “Social and environmental exposures and the developmental origins of health disparities” in Portland, OR last April 21st and 22nd, 2022.
+This interdisciplinary event showcased cutting-edge research focused on the joint contribution of environmental and social factors in the developmental origins of health disparities as well as other emerging work focused on the health effects of joint social and environmental exposures.
+This 2-day meeting featured keynote presentations from leaders in the field, paper presentations, lighting talks, a poster session, social events, as well as mentoring opportunities for trainees.
+The conference was dedicated to reviewing advancements in socio-environmental health research from a developmental perspective, as well as identifying gaps and the way forward for this emergent research field.

 Featured Plenary Speakers:

 Marc Weisskopf, Emily Harville, Jane Clougherty, Devon C. Payne, and Kent L. Thornburg

 Marc Weisskopf, Ph.D.Cecil K. and Philip Drinker Professor of Environmental Epidemiology and Physiology Harvard T.H.
 Chan School of Public Health

 Conference Presentation Title: “Back to the Future: DOHaD Across Generations”